-The Honors Program provides academicallycommitted students with the opportunity to study, conduct research and exchange ideas in an exciting and supportive environment.
-Honors sections may be offered in many general education courses.
-Honors classes are taught by outstanding faculty members and the classes are small in size to facilitate active student involvement.
-Completion of the requirements for the Honors Program leads to special designation on the student's OSU-Oklahoma City transcript.
-Students must be admitted to the Honor's Program.
-A student interested in the Honor's Program should contact Honor's coordinator Dennis Smith, at 945-3246.
+The Honors Program provides academicallycommitted students with the opportunities to study, conduct research and exchange ideas in classes designated for Honors Program students.
+Completion of the requirements for the Honors Program is noted on the student's OSU-OKC academic transcript record.
+Students must be admitted to the Honors Program.